 There was a question regarding using a pick versus using fingers.
 Paul demonstrated on guitar how using fingers versus thumb versus pick affected the sound of various instruments.
 It was very informative and perfectly illustrated the points he shared with the audience.

 There were discussions on why there are sound posts in violins and not in guitars.
-The short answer, for that really are curious is that violins are played with a bow and guitars are “plucked” and so if you install a sound post in a guitar the plucked note dies immediately whereas without it, the plucked note is sustained for a time.
+The short answer, for those who are really curious is that violins are played with a bow and guitars are “plucked” and so if you install a sound post in a guitar the plucked note dies immediately whereas without it, the plucked note is sustained for a time.

 Questions were asked regarding carved versus flat tops and the physics behind the two as far as carrying, projecting and sustaining sound, various types of glues, differing pickups and more.